 - Tlaquepaque Arts & Crafts Village

-Gorgeous Scottsdale is a wealthy retirement city that has much to offer by way of great dining, affordable healthcare, a variety of sensational retirement communities, lots of shopping options and outdoor recreational opportunities.
+Gorgeous Scottsdale is a wealthy retirement city that has much to offer by way of great dining, affordable healthcare, a variety of sensational retirement communities and lots of outdoor recreational opportunities.

 Golf courses and country clubs are a routine part of everyday life here.
 The views over the Sonoran Desert are spectacular, and the climate is warm all year long.

 Take a stroll through Old Town Scottsdale consisting of nine walkable blocks.
 See how the town’s history played out and take note of the beautiful works of art in the galleries during the weekly ArtWalk in the Art District or head to Fifth Avenue to do some shopping.

 - Musical Instrument Museum – vast collections of different instruments